BHUVNESHJAIN-2004/To_Do_web/README.md

-# this repo is a to do list web app
+# this repo is a to do list web appy